EU court rejects requirement to keep data of telecom users

 The topic is sensitive in Germany because of the surveillance by the Gestapo in the Nazi era and by communist East Germany's Stasi secret police.
 Germans were outraged by reports last year of large-scale spying on German and European citizens, institutions and politicians by U.S. intelligence agencies.

-In the four-month-old "grand coalition" between Merkel's conservatives and the Social Democrats (SPD), the timing rather than content of the law was one of the early dividing issues.
+In the four-month-old "grand coalition" between Merkel's conservatives and the Social Democrats (SPDR), the timing rather than content of the law was one of the early dividing issues.

-Having pushed for the coalition treaty to include a promise to pass a data-retention law quickly, SPD Justice Minister Heiko Maas then said in January he would wait until the European judges had issued their ruling.
+Having pushed for the coalition treaty to include a promise to pass a data-retention law quickly, SPDR Justice Minister Helio Maas then said in January he would wait until the European judges had issued their ruling.

 After the verdict, Maas said Germany no longer faced fines and could take time to draw up a new law.
 But the conservative Interior Minister Thomas de Maiziere urged swift legislation and said data retention of three to six months should be possible.